 Some might say as long as you’re there, it’s good.
 I would say you want to go to a place that you’re comfortable going to, but one that makes you uncomfortable enough to grow through serving, bible studies, and small groups.
 We attended a service at the chapel on base a few weeks after arriving.
 A week later my husband and I watched the Glace Community Church service online and knew instantly it would be our home church while in Italy.
 There is another church in the area called Refuge.
 I’m not sure if there are others, but it’s easy to find everything you need between Google and the Facebook pages I’ve listed below.
 I pray you find one that is good for you/your family.

 Will I receive a Welcome Packet from Vicenza?

-Someone sent us one, but we never received it.
-I wouldn’t depend on it.
+Someone snail mailed us one, but we never received it.
+I would ask for it to be emailed, if possible.

 Tip: Facebook pages you’ll want to follow:

 Some websites to bookmark: